 Virginia’s Phase Guidance for Reopening Prek-12 Schools

-Below is a summary of how these pieces of state and federal guidance on school reopening plans may be considered by local school leaders.
+The CDC Indicators have been aligned to the Phase Guidance for Virginia Schools-This is a PDF document. previously issued.
+Below is a summary of how these pieces of state and federal guidance on school reopening plans should be considered by local school leaders.

 - Risk Guidance for Virginia Schools – A Summary-This is a PDF document.